1Password/connect-sdk-python/README.md

     - `http://localhost:8080` if the Connect server is running in Docker on the same host.
     - `http(s)://<ip>:8080` or `http(s)://<hostname>:8080` if the Connect server is running on another host.
 - **OP_VAULT** - The default vault to fetch items from if not specified.
+- **OP_CONNECT_CLIENT_ASYNC** - Whether to use async client or not.
+Possible values are:
+     - True - to use async client
+     - False - to use NOT async client (this is used by default)

 **Create a Client**

 There are two methods available for creating a client:

-- `new_client_from_environment`: Builds a new client for interacting with 1Password Connect using the `OP_CONNECT_TOKEN` and `OP_CONNECT_HOST` *environment variables*.
+- `new_client_from_environment`: Builds a new client for interacting with 1Password Connect using the `OP_CONNECT_TOKEN`, `OP_CONNECT_HOST` and `OP_CONNECT_CLIENT_ASYNC` *environment variables*.
 - `new_client`: Builds a new client for interacting with 1Password Connect.
-Accepts the hostname of 1Password Connect and the API token generated for the application.
+Accepts the hostname of 1Password Connect, the API token generated for the application, is_async flag to initialize async client.

 ```python
 from onepasswordconnectsdk.client import (